Shabzynana/team-fenom/README.md

   - `phone` (string): Phone number of the organisation.
   - `created_at` (string, format: date-time): Timestamp of creation.
   - `updated_at` (string, format: date-time): Timestamp of last update.
-GET /organisation/{id}
-Retrieve an organisation by ID.
-PUT /organisation/{id}
-Update an existing organisation by ID.
-#### DELETE /organisation/{id}
-Delete an organisation by ID.

 ## Content